Would love your thoughts, please comment at the end of the post!

-- Endoscopic dilation – In addition to traditional balloon dilation, contemporary methods that make use of the recently developed Savary-Gillard dilators have been introduced to manage strictures.
+- Endoscopic dilation – In addition to traditional balloon dilation, Savary-Gillard dilators have been introduced to manage strictures.
 These, as per a study1, resolve the condition in 75% of the cases.
-Endoscopic dilation is highly effective if performed early (within 90 days of the concerned bariatric surgery) and even prevents the need of a revisional surgery.
+Endoscopic dilation is highly effective if performed early (within 90 days of the concerned bariatric surgery) and even prevents the need for revisional surgery.

 - Self-expandable endoscopic stents – Stents made from either metal or polyester are placed to treat this complication by fostering the permeability of the gastrointestinal tract.

-- Sleeve to Gastric Bypass Revision Surgery – In the case of long-term stenosis or chronic strictures, surgical invention is required.
+- Sleeve to Gastric Bypass Revision Surgery – In the case of long-term stenosis or chronic strictures, the surgical intervention is required.
 A study2 reveals that a conversion surgery from gastric sleeve to gastric bypass is the option generally available.

 Tips to Manage Stenosis and Associated Nausea

 - Do not indulge in smoking